mhogrefe/malachite/docs/performance.md

+---
 layout: page
 title: "Malachite Performance"
 permalink: /performance/
+theme: jekyll-theme-slate
+---

 This is about performance!
-Take 2
+Take 3